FlambeStinger/containerlab_project/Week1/Progress.md

 ```

 ### Configuring Layer2 Interfaces
 SRLinux configuration method defers quite a bit from Cisco's way since many features must be specifically defined and applied on a per interface/subinterface level.
 This was slightly annoying at first, but I started to appreciate this level of granularity and control that it offered.
 SRLinux has three main modes: Running, State, and Candidate.
 The Running mode is the default mode a user is introduced to upon login.
 It's the equivalent to Cisco's enable mode, and you can't make configurations.
 State mode is very similar to Running mode but you can view a little more information: state information.
 Lastly, Candidate mode is the mode where you make configurations.
-To make configurations on the nodes, I used `enter candidate` to enter into Candidate mode.
+To make configurations, I used `enter candidate` to enter into Candidate mode.
+This is also used for entering Running and State modes.

+In SRLinux, you must enable interfaces, subinterfaces, and network instances with the `admin-state enable` command.
+Without issuing this command, your configurations will not function.
+It's the equivalent to Cisco's `no shut` command for enabling interfaces.
+When configuring interfaces or subinterfaces, you must specify the type of interface it will be as it determines the available network instance type it can be assigned to.
+Because I'm configuring the nodes to act like switches, I want to issue the `type bridged` command to make them into switchports.

+After configuring interfaces, you must create or assign them to a network-instance.
+There are 3 types of network instances: IP-VRF, MAC-VRF, and Default.
+A network instance with the IP-VRF type will create and maintain a routing table seperate from Default.
+It is a Layer-3 VRF and will have its own routes, routing protocol instances, and interfaces.
+A network instance with the MAC-VRF type will create and maintain a MAC-table.
+Using this vrf allows you to create and define the size of a broadcast domain by allowing you to assign interfaces to this instance.
+Finally, the Default network instance is a Layer-3 VRF that is the default vrf instance for the device.
+Below is a simple configuration for a SRLinux node.

 ```
-enter candidate (Brings us to candidate mode; where configurations occur) interface ethernet-1/1 (The interface we want to configure) admin-state enable (this enables the interface)) subinterface 10 (creates a subinterface ending in .10) type brideged (sets the link to be a bridge) admin-state enable (enables the .10 subinterface) exit all (returns to root)
+enter candidate (Brings us to candidate mode; where configurations occur) interface ethernet-1/1 (The interface we want to configure) admin-state enable (this enables the interface)) subinterface 10 (creates a subinterface ending in e1-1.10) admin-state enable (enables the e1-1.10 subinterface) type bridged (sets the link to be a bridge) exit all (returns to root)

-network-instance layer-2 (this creates a vrf named layer-2) type mac-vrf (this sets the vrf to behave like a switch) admin-state enabled (this enables the instance) interface ethernet-1/1.10 (Adds the ethernet-1/1.10 interface to this vrf instance)
+network-instance layer-2 (this creates a vrf named layer-2) type mac-vrf (this sets the vrf to behave like a switch) admin-state enabled (this enables the instance) interface ethernet-1/1.10 (Adds the ethernet-1/1.10 interface to this vrf instance) exit to root commit now (Applies the configurations)
 ```
 ## Problems